-Researchers find no disparities in imaging before breast cancer surgeryMay 17th, 2012 in Cancer /
+Researchers find no disparities in imaging before breast cancer surgeryMay 17, 2012 in Medicine & Health / Cancer

 If racial and ethnic disparities in breast cancer exist, they are not due to differences in the use of imaging to assess the extent of tumors before surgery, according to new findings that will be presented by Fox Chase Cancer Center researchers at the 2012 Annual Meeting of the American Society of Clinical Oncology on Monday, June 4.